SAMPLE SYLLABUS (PDF)

 Close-looking, describing, reading, and writing are the primary methods I use to build these skills.
 To break up lectures and encourage students to keep their attention trained on an object for longer than might be comfortable, I use exercises in close-looking throughout my class sessions.
 These often involve asking students to move around the room to view the work from different perspectives and sometimes even drawing what they see.
 After these periods of silent observation, I then ask students to describe what they see in the object without conflating description and analysis.
 This task—deceptively difficult for many—prepares students to both speak and write about art in ways that are clearly rooted in its visual and material qualities.
 By looking closely at Diego Velasquez’s Las Meninas with students in discussion sections for Survey of Western Art: Renaissance to the Contemporary, students’ focus shifted from the most visible figures to more subtly vexing qualities of the painting—such as the reflection of the couple in the mirror and the verso of a large canvas.
 After these exercises, I then ask students to refer to readings to make connections between works of art and their historical, political, or theoretical contexts.
 Using this approach while looking at Robert Rauschenberg’s Bed (1955) at the San Francisco Museum of Modern Art with students in Art and Queer History, a number of students were able to link the tensions they noticed between the plastic quality of the paint and the softness of the sheets and quilt to questions about the presence of sexuality in art without figuration.

 The observational and descriptive skills we practice in class introduce students to the steps required for completing their own research-based writing projects.
 After my unsuccessful attempts to teach students how to write research papers by demonstrating how to link works of art to historical research in lecture, I now break this project into more manageable and supported assignments.
 In the first of these assignments, students give detailed descriptions of two objects from the same period and location that are related to the course topic.
-The second is an annotated bibliography that I coach students through and that they will use to draft their third assignment, which is a summary of the historical context in which the objects they chose were made.
+The second is an annotated bibliography that I coach students through and that they will use to draft their third assignment, which is a summary of the historical context in which the objects they chose were made, more detailed discussions of how this history appears in the object, and object comparisons.
 I offer extensive written and in-person feedback on each of these assignments.
 To transform these assignments into their final research papers, I ask students to choose one of their original objects to be the focus of their paper and to revise their description into a “motivated description” that focuses primarily on the elements in the work that highlight its historical context.
 In a workshop focused on thesis statements, I then teach students to generate statements that argue for the historical significance that they have found in their object.
 I also workshop how to defend these arguments by linking their motivated descriptions to their summaries of historical contexts and using their second object description as a point of comparison.
-Breaking this paper assignment into these components helped my students in Abstract Expressionism compose strong, research-based analyses of abstract art objects made in the US after World War II.
+Breaking this paper assignment into these components helped my students in Abstract Expressionism compose strong, research-based analyses of abstract art objects made in the US after 1945.

 ASSESSMENT TECHNIQUES AND COURSE EVALUATIONS